ywmaa/Advanced-Movement-System-Godot/README.md

 The Project is made using [Godot](https://github.com/godotengine/godot) 4 (alpha)

-you can get Godot 4 Alpha 14 here : https://godotengine.org/article/dev-snapshot-godot-4-0-alpha-14
+you can get Godot 4 Alpha 15 here : https://godotengine.org/article/dev-snapshot-godot-4-0-alpha-15

+Note : the materials for the character are broken for some reason in this alpha version

 # This project is a template for creating advanced Third/First Person movement in [GODOT](https://github.com/godotengine/godot)
 You may use it in any other camera type like RTS, but you will need to tweak it yourself.